l2iterative/ll0/README.md

 which opens the `recursion_zkr.zip` in the RISC Zero GitHub repo, which is a Zip file under Zstd compression algorithm.
 - **Decompile.** A decompiler, rephrased from [risc0/risc0/zkvm/src/host/recursion/prove/preflight.rs](https://github.com/risc0/risc0/blob/main/risc0/zkvm/src/host/recursion/prove/preflight.rs), which decompiles the `.zkr` file into a more human-readable format, at the same time trying to retain a Rust feeling.
+Like a regular (de)compiler, a number of optimization passes are then performed over the raw codes and try to simplify its logic by using function calls.

 Note that our decompiler is not a new invention, as [preflight.rs](https://github.com/risc0/risc0/blob/main/risc0/zkvm/src/host/recursion/prove/preflight.rs) already comes with a tracing system, and [step_exec.cpp](https://github.com/risc0/risc0/blob/main/risc0/circuit/recursion-sys/cxx/step_exec.cpp) has left comments that explain the behavior of the instructions.